Cabinet Grade Prefinished Plywood 4×8 Sheets

 Do I need to sand or seal the prefinished surfaces before installation?

 No sanding or sealing is required.
 The UV-cured finish is fully applied and ready for installation.
 You can cut the plywood and install it immediately.
+This saves significant labor time and provides a tougher, more consistent finish than most field-applied coatings.

 Will screws and hardware hold securely in this plywood?